Skip to navigation Skip to content

 Advantages include:

-• the family needs only notify Services Australia once of changes to their circumstances for the changes to be updated on the agency's records for all family members
+• a family only needs to notify Services Australia of changes in circumstances once for the changes to be updated for all linked family members

-• records of the dependent recipient (and those students where the parent is also a recipient) will contain up-to-date information, ensuring they are receiving their correct entitlement
+• linked records will contain up-to-date information, ensuring they are receiving their correct entitlement

 • a reduction in the number of debts incurred, for example, in cases where the PIT exemption ceases automatically after notification of changes